Pallavi-Raveendranadreddy/Projectwork1/README.md

-## LUNG TUMOR SEGMENTATION
+## LUNG TUMOR SEGMENTATION USING DEEP LEARNING

 The classification of lung tumors is essential for determining personalized treatment plans and improving patient prognosis.
 Non-small cell lung cancer (NSCLC), which accounts for the majority of cases, includes subtypes like adenocarcinoma, squamous cell carcinoma, and large cell carcinoma.
 Small cell lung cancer (SCLC), although less common, is known for its rapid growth and early spread.
 Advances in imaging and molecular diagnostics have improved the identification of these subtypes.
 Machine learning techniques are now being applied to automate tumor classification, utilizing vast amounts of data for more precise and rapid diagnosis.
 Early and accurate classification of lung tumors can significantly impact survival rates by enabling tailored therapeutic strategies and prompt intervention.

 ## About
 <!--Detailed Description about the project-->

 The brain tumor segmentation project focuses on developing an advanced deep learning model to accurately identify and delineate brain tumors from MRI scans.
 Utilizing state-of-the-art algorithms, such as U-Net and CNNs, the model aims to enhance diagnostic accuracy and efficiency in clinical settings.
 The project leverages various machine learning and image processing techniques to automate the segmentation process, minimizing human error and expediting diagnosis.
 By providing precise tumor segmentation, this project not only supports medical professionals in making informed treatment decisions but also contributes to the ongoing research in medical imaging and artificial intelligence applications in healthcare.

 ## Features
 <!--List the features of the project as shown below-->